Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Quantitative Reductions

-Using quantitative reductions we are able to structure the space of quantitative games similarly to that of qualitative games.
-Quantitative games are, however, usually solved by reducing them to qualitative games for a fixed bound~$b$.
-Thus, there exists no ``foundation'' of the space of quantitative winning conditions, i.e., there is no canonical simple class of quantitative games that provides a natural target for quantitative reductions.
-We provide such a foundation in the form of vertex-ranked games in the following section.
+By using quantitative reductions we are able to structure the space of quantitative games similarly to that of qualitative games.
+While for qualitative games, there exist direct solutions to a number of well-studied winning conditions, for quantitative games, no such direct solutions for the threshold problems exist to the best of our knowledge.
+Instead, the threshold problem for quantitative games is usually solved by reducing the quantitative game to a qualitative game for a fixed bound~$b$.

+Hence, there does not yet exist a ``foundation'' of the space of quantitative winning conditions analogous to that of the space of qualitative winning conditions, i.e., there is no canonical simple class of quantitative games that provides a natural target for quantitative reductions.
+In the following section, we provide such a foundation in the form of vertex-ranked games.